 - The header image is an untitled photo from https://pxhere.com/en/photo/1067923, with minor cropping to fit 2,000 x 1,200 header size constraints.

 - This graphic is also used on our Twitter social media account,

 - The Seven Cookies site logo and avatar graphic entitled “Cookie” by sonoftroll from https://openclipart.org/detail/179189/cookie, and was modified to add an embossed ‘7’ with a shadow.
 A disk image graphic entitled “floppy disk” by sixsixfive from https://openclipart.org/detail/212379/floppy-disk was added and is slightly overlapping the cookie on the bottom right corner of the logo.

 - This graphic is also used an avatar on our Twitter social media account,

 - The Apps, Reviews and Blog page graphics entitled “Special Edition Newspaper Frame” by j4p4n from https://openclipart.org/detail/188929/special-edition-newspaper-frame, modified with the newspaper “Special Edition” frame white bucket-filled and the current monthly headline (e.g. “Coins & Stamps updated March 2019”), “Seven Cookies Reviews” or “Seven Cookies Blog” wording added,

-- The email graphic on the Contact page entitled “Red Mail Icon” by shunesburg69 from https://openclipart.org/detail/295555/red-mail-icon, which itself was based on the work of rygle,
+- The email graphic on the Contact page entitled “Green Mail Icon” by shunesburg69 from https://iconspng.com/image/101540/green-mail-icon and the alternate red version from https://openclipart.org/detail/295555/red-mail-icon, both of which were based on the work of rygle,

 - The verified PayPal logos, icons and images are courtesy of the PayPal Logo Centre.